edoardocomar/mydemofeed/README.md

  can provide the current feedset for every user
 * Another option is to simply persist the full serialized map, either in a topic or on the filesystem or in a database.
 * I chose local filesystem persistence with custom json serialization as it was easy :-)
+* TBD encapsulate the addition of ConcurrentSet to the ConcurrentHashMap

 ### Development iterations
 1. Gradle project definition with Main class that starts Jetty with Jersey (JAX-RS) component
-2. Design of the REST API with swagger and generation of interfaces.
+1. Design of the REST API with swagger and generation of interfaces.
-3. Implementation of the REST API backed by an in-memory data model and junit-testing of the HTTP calls.
+1. Implementation of the REST API backed by an in-memory data model and junit-testing of the HTTP calls.
 This phase wasted an unexpected amount of time as I encountered unexpected errors in serializing the collections of POJOs.
 (MessageBodyWriter not found for media type=application/json, type=class java.util.ArrayList)
 It turned out to be a bad choice of dependencies - a mix of org.glassfish.jersey and com.fasterxm.jackson libraries
-4. Storing POSTed articles with kafka producers
+1. Storing POSTed articles with kafka producers
-5. Consumption of articles with kafka consumers
+1. Consumption of articles with kafka consumers
-6. Persistence of the subscriptions
+1. Persistence of subscriptions
+1. Encapsulation of subscriptions ConcurrentHashMap (TODO)
-7. Pooling of Kafka producers (NOT DONE)
+1. Pooling of Kafka producers (NOT DONE)
-8. Pooling of the consumers (NOT DONE)
+1. Pooling of the consumers (NOT DONE)
+1. Add monitoring (Joking...)
+1. Load & Leak testing (Joking...)